SHresTho12/spl-lab-project/README.md

 ## Setup
-Requirements :
+#Requirements :
 - node.js
 - sass
-You can set up this project in any computer .
+  -You can set up this project in any computer .
 # Steps :
 - git clone https://github.com/SHresTho12/spl-lab-project
-After cloning the repo
+  -After cloning the repo
-- cd spl-lab-project/root
+- "cd spl-lab-project/root"
-- npm init
+- "npm init"
-- npm install
+- "npm install"
-All packages will be installed
+  -All packages will be installed
 # For the sass designs to work :
-- cd sass
+- "cd sass"
-- npm run compile:sass
+- "npm run compile:sass"

 ## Usage